 A friend once told me not to bring this orchid home because “it’s a weed among orchids.”

 I decided to take it home anyway because I’ve tried other varieties and none of them survived.
-This fellow, for all it’s humble pedigree, kept blooming.
-I think it’s because it doesn’t listen to what others are saying.
+This fellow, for all its humble pedigree, kept blooming.
+I think it’s because it doesn’t listen to what others say.

 If plants overthink their reason for being, I guess many of them won’t be around.

-Just think of the cactus, it never listened to the wisdom that plants can’t grow in the desert.
+Just think of the cactus growing in the desert.